Why You Should Audit Your Self Storage Business

 In addition to making sure your records don’t have any holes or errors, it’s equally important to make sure that they match the reality at your self storage facility.
 Self storage audits that incorporate physical audits help you do this by checking on occupancy, repairs, and other things you spend money on around your facility.

-If you don’t manage your self storage facility directly, an audit of your facility helps make sure that your managers are staying honest.
+If you don’t manage your self storage facility directly, an audit of your facility helps make sure that your managers aren’t in over their heads.

-Now, we don’t mean to say that they’re likely to be lying to you.
+It’s likely you hired the right person for the job–a person with the right blend of skills to meet your customers’ needs.
 But your managers can make mistakes, too.
-Regardless of the reasons why, a proper physical audit of your self storage facility helps reduce (or catch) these errors!
+Regardless of the reasons why, a proper physical audit of your self storage facility helps reduce (or catch) errors or inefficiencies that need attention!

 Return to Top